The Bay Bridge

 If you are looking for boutique shopping, quality restaurants and popular local events, The Embarcadero Center is the place.
 Just a short walk from The Infinity, The Embarcadero Center also hosts art exhibits, independent film theater, and other attractions.

-Home to the San Francisco Giants, AT&T Park is truly a San Francisco treasure.
+Home to the San Francisco Giants, Oracle Park is truly a San Francisco treasure.
 The unique park sits on the edge of the bay with home runs to right field actually landing in “McCovey Cove”.
-Just a few blocks from The Infinity, AT&T Park offers baseball opportunities without the baggage of finding or paying for parking.
+Just a few blocks from The Infinity, Oracle Park offers baseball opportunities without the baggage of finding or paying for parking.

 Located just a few blocks from The Infinity, South Park is a community and park with rich history in the City.
 Originally constructed in 1855 as the center of an exclusive residential community, South Park was modeled after a square in London, England.
 The community surrounds a wide, grassy park in the center.
 It also features the first paved streets and sidewalks in San Francisco.